sourcegraph/about/handbook/communication/style_guide.md

   -   Parentheses go outside if it's a complete sentence inside the parentheses (see [Grammar Girl's explanation](https://www.quickanddirtytips.com/education/grammar/periods-and-parentheses).)
   -   Footnotes go outside, because they're not part of the sentence.

-    _Note Bene_: if Sourcegraph ever chooses to localize outside of American English, these rules all change.
+  > NOTE: If Sourcegraph chooses to localize outside of American English, these rules all change.
 - Punctuation goes outside of links ("Hello, [world](#dummy)." not "Hello, [world.](#dummy)").
 - Use the most popular US English spelling and phrasing.
 - Prefer the serial comma in lists, except where ambiguity would be introduced by including it.